rpede/MobileProgramming24/_advanced_state/password_manager.md

 - **Immutable**: not able to mutate/change

-Using only immutable state prevents us from changing state all over the place thereby it hard to debug the app.
+Using only immutable state prevents us from changing state all over the place thereby making it difficult to debug the app.
-However, having an app that doesn't react to user input because its state can't changed is not fun.
+However, having an app that doesn't react to user input because its state can't be changed is not fun.
-So we need state changes to happen somewhere.
+So, we need state changes to happen somewhere.
 That somewhere is in a bloc or cubit.

 ## Cubit